Sattar-A/CSI4107_Assignment1/README.md

 ### Task Division (33% each member)
 The works was divided equally between the members
-- Member 1: Responsible for the 3 steps(preprocessing, indexing, retrieval)
+- Member 1: Responsible for the 3 steps(preprocessing, indexing, retrieval and ranking)
 - Member 2: Responsible for outputs and optimization
 - Member 3: Responsible for setting up environments and overall project

 ## Functionality Overview
 Our Information Retrieval (IR) system performs document indexing and query processing.
-It preprocesses text, creates an inverted index, computes TF-IDF scores, and retrieves and ranks documents based on cosine similarity with queries.
+The IR system streamlines the process from document preparation to retrieval.
+It begins by cleansing texts through tokenization, eliminating common words, and standardizing terms.
+An inverted index is then constructed to facilitate quick document access.
+The system calculates TF-IDF scores to evaluate term significance across the document corpus.
+For queries, it retrieves relevant documents by comparing their TF-IDF vectors with those of queries using cosine similarity, thus ranking documents by relevance.
+This comprehensive approach ensures efficient and accurate document retrieval and ranking, enhancing the IR system's effectiveness.

 ## Running the Program
-1. Install Python and necessary libraries (e.g., `nltk`).
+1. Install Python and necessary libraries (`nltk`).
 2. Place documents in the `AP_collection/coll/` directory or adjust the path
 3. Put the stop words and topics docs in the same directory
 4. Run `main.py` with the command `python main.py`.